 Let’s Eat France! by François-Régis Gaudry

 Let’s Eat France! was named Best Food Book of the Year / Best Book to Gift by the New York Times Book Review, National Geographic, Houston Chronicle, The Guardian, Real Simple, and more.
 This book is so much more than a cookbook, it’s a feast for food lovers and Francophiles!
 Let’s Eat France! includes classic recipes, including how to make a pot-au-feu, eight essential composed salads, pâté en croûte, blanquette de veau, choucroute, and the best ratatouille.
 But also, a region-by-region index of each area’s famed cheeses, charcuterie, and recipes.
-And poster-size guides to the breads of France, the wines of France, the oysters of France—even the frites of France.
+And poster-size guides to the bread of France, the wines of France, the oysters of France—even the frites of France.
 This French cookbook combines the completist virtues of an encyclopedia and the obsessive visual pleasures of infographics with an enthusiast’s unbridled joy.

 François-Régis Gaudry is a well-known French food critic and host of the show On va déguster on the French public radio channel Inter France.
-He is also a food journalist at L’Express and the host of Très très bon on French television channel Paris Première.
+He is also a food journalist at L’Express and the host of Très très bon on the French television channel Paris Première.

 La Mere Brazier: The Mother of Modern French Cooking